LibreCAD/docs/ref/tools.rst

     "Deselect Window", |icon53|, "", "
         | Deselect one or more entities enclosed by selection window (L to R), or crossed by selection window (R to L)."
     "Select Intersected Entities", |icon55|, "", "
-        | Select on or more entities crossed by selection line."
+        | Select one or more entities crossed by selection line."
     "Deselect Intersected Entities", |icon56|, "", "
-        | Deselect on or more entities crossed by selection line."
+        | Deselect one or more entities crossed by selection line."
     "(De-)Select Layer", |icon57|, "", "
         | Select or deselected all entities on the layer of the selected entity."
     "Invert Selection", |icon60|, "", "